tripletriadtcg/tripletriadtcg.github.io/README.md

-# tripletriadtcg.github.io

-Board randomizer for Triple Triad.
+# Triple Triad Board Randomizer

+Play Triple Triad with the Elemental rule.

+Just click *New Board* to generate a board.
+Have fun!